mauvaisetroupe/deep-learning-specialization-coursera/c1-neural-networks-and-deep-learning/week1/README.md

+---
+layout: page
+title: W1 - Introduction to deep learning
+permalink: /c1-neural-networks-and-deep-learning/week1/
+parent: "C1 - Neural Networks and Deep Learning"
+---

-# Introduction to deep leatning
+# Introduction to deep learning

 Analyze the major trends driving the rise of deep learning, and give examples of where and how it is applied today.